Criticism of Jesus: Foundation of Western imperialism and the Holocaust

-Ram Goel also ridiculed what he termed "the cult of the disentangled Christ", whereby Christian revisionism attempts to salvage the figure of Jesus from the atrocious historical outcomes which he inspired—and only from the bad ones—as though missionary proselytism and Western expansionism were to be perceived in the separate as mere coincidences.
+Ram Goel also ridiculed what he termed "the cult of the disentangled Christ", whereby Christians engage in historical revisionism by distancing Jesus from the atrocities his teachings inspired throughout history.
+An example being the portrayal of missionary proselytism and Western expansionism as separate events, coincidences, or unrelated ideas.

 Eternal punishment of hell

 The famous American humorist Mark Twain would write in his long suppressed Letters from the Earth:

 Now here is a curious thing.
 It is believed by everybody that while [God] was in heaven he was stern, hard, resentful, jealous, and cruel; but that when he came down to earth and assumed the name Jesus Christ, he became the opposite of what he was before: that is to say, he became sweet, and gentle, merciful, forgiving, and all harshness disappeared from his nature and a deep and yearning love for his poor human children took its place.
 Whereas it was as Jesus Christ that he devised hell and proclaimed it!
 Which is to say, that as the meek and gentle Savior he was a thousand billion times crueler than ever he was in the Old Testament—oh, incomparably more atrocious than ever he was when he was at the very worst in those old days!